The Seventh Sun

-In Norgren's images, the desert is a transmuted landscape, appropriated from icy landscapes and forced into an oversaturated desert, contending the common myth of an imaginary idea of a nothingness devoid of color.
-Combined with Tarek's sound; a fake singing dune mechanically incorporated in a steel plate that mimics a sound phenomenon in the desert known as "the singing dune" when exposed to calculated vibrations, further distorting that imaginary desert.
+In The Seventh Sun, the desert is a transmuted landscape, appropriated from icy landscapes and forced into an oversaturated desert, contending the common myth of an imaginary idea of a nothingness devoid of color.
+Combined with a vibrating sound of sand dunes in motion, the video forms a suggestive abstract narrative, further distorting the imaginary desert.

 This double reappropriation questions common notions of nothingness, how imagined landscapes are constructed and experienced, and how transformative experiences occur and whether or not their contingency can be collectively demonstrated.